National Animal Health and Food Security Policy

 synthesize diverse opinions and data to create informed policy.

-- Present a cogent argument that informs policy that would be understood across a
+- Present a cogent argument that informs policy that would be understood

 Policy and leadership skill building